How to Decorate With Vignettes (Home Decor)

 How to create a vignette and accessorize a side table with home decor.
 Kylie M Interiors edesign, online paint color consultant

 • The finishing piece is the bowl in front.
-I would just shift those books a bit more so that the covers are facing forward (another 15 degrees) and then tuck the bowl a bit further back, in between the lamp/books, creating more of a triangle
+I would just shift those books a bit more so that the covers face forward (another 15 degrees) and then tuck the bowl a bit further back, in between the lamp and books, creating more of a triangle.

-• Do the colours all belong to the same colour family/palette?
+• Do the colors all belong to the same color family/palette?

 • Do any of the textures enhance or overwhelm the display?